 This is a large-scale operation, general, that will also include the coastal area, which provides us with the straightest line to link up with our forces at Anzio.
 If successful, we may bag the entire German Tenth Army and prevent them from withdrawing to yet another line of mountain defenses farther north.

+Good hunting, sir!